Introduction

 Libor Transition Impact - Key Challenges

 Renegotiating or amending all legacy LIBOR-linked contracts that expire after 2021 is unfeasible, given the sheer magnitude of the volume of contracts outstanding and the typical requirement for unanimous/majority noteholder consent.
-Moreover, the proposed LIBOR replacement rates are not direct equivalents to LIBOR in several aspects, so some degree of value transfer is likely to be involved in the change of reference rate, resulting in economic winners and losers.
+Moreover, the proposed LIBOR replacement rates are not direct equivalents to LIBOR, which could significantly influence the LIBOR transition impact on borrowers and lenders.

 Libor Transition Impact - Future outlook

-In the absence of regulatory intervention, many legacy fixed income contracts would likely see interest rates being fixed at the last published LIBOR rate, or left to the issuer’s discretion – which brings in an element of rate risk and other uncertainties.
+In the absence of regulatory intervention, many legacy fixed income contracts could face prolonged exposure to the LIBOR impact, as rates may remain fixed at the last published level or subject to issuer discretion.

 Conclusion

-Asset managers, who have not already done so, should carry out inventories of their LIBOR exposure, draft LIBOR transition plans, and review their legacy contracts to determine their state/country of legal jurisdiction.
+Asset managers, who have not already done so, should carry out inventories of their LIBOR exposure, assess the LIBOR transition impact, and review legacy contracts based on their jurisdiction.
 Issuers or bondholders disadvantaged by the switch to SOFR may issue legal challenges, leading to a wave of lawsuits.

 Acuity’s Value proposition